xcomponent/appcontrol-documentation/Documentation/agents.md

 ## AGENTLESS LINUX & UNIX

 From an XComponent AppControl Linux agent, you can enable AgentLess mode via SSH2.
-This mode allows a Linux XComponent App Control Agent to forward actions provided by the AppControl server under a non permanent Ssh channel to the IP address and account configured in the agent configuration file.
+This mode allows a Linux XComponent AppControl Agent to forward actions provided by the AppControl server under a non permanent Ssh channel to the IP address and account configured in the agent configuration file.
 Refer to the agent configuration section to customize the configuration.

 ## DOCKER INSTALLATION